ExpediaGroup/waggle-dance/HowToKerberize.md

 ### Running

-The Waggle Dance should be starting as privileged user with a fresh keytab.
+Waggle Dance should be started by a privileged user with a fresh keytab.

 If Waggle Dance throws a GSS exception, you have problem with the keytab file.
-Try to perform `kdestroy` and `kinit` operations and check for a keytab file ownership.
+Try to perform `kdestroy` and `kinit` operations and check the keytab file ownership flags.

-If the Metastore throws an exception with code -127, Waggle Dance uses wrong authentication policy.
+If the Metastore throws an exception with code -127, Waggle Dance is probably using the wrong authentication policy.
-Check hive-conf.xml for a correct configuration and make sure that HIVE_HOME and HIVE_CONF_DIR are defined.
+Check the values in `hive-conf.xml` and make sure that HIVE_HOME and HIVE_CONF_DIR are defined.

 Don't forget to restart hive services!